Evil (American TV series): Critical response

 The review aggregation website Rotten Tomatoes reported a 92% approval rating based on 50 reviews, with an average rating of 7.7/10.
 The website's critical consensus states, "Smartly-written and effectively unsettling, Evil works best when it dares to delve into the depths of the uncomfortable questions it poses."
 Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on 14 critics.
 The first season was named as one of the best television shows of 2019 by The New Yorker, NPR, and TVLine.
 In 2021, the show was named the best show on television by TV Guide.

 At the 1st Critics' Choice Super Awards, the series received four nominations: Best Horror Series, Best Actor in a Horror Series (Colter, Emerson) and Best Actress in a Horror Series (Herbers).

 The second season has a 95% approval rating on Rotten Tomatoes, based on 20 reviews, with an average rating of 8.8/10.
 The website's critical consensus reads, "Evil successfully slips into the streaming world with a spooky second season that doubles down on the scares without losing its sense of humor."
 On Metacritic, the second season received a score of 84 based on reviews from 10 critics.

 The third season has a 100% approval rating on Rotten Tomatoes, based on 15 reviews, with an average rating of 8.6/10.
 The website's critical consensus reads, "The forces of good and Evil continue to tussle in this sterling third season, where one of television's best procedurals amuses and unnerves with equal aplomb."
 On Metacritic, the third season received a score of 92 based on reviews from 7 critics.

 The fourth season has a 100% approval rating on Rotten Tomatoes, based on 16 reviews, with an average rating of 9/10.
 The website's critical consensus reads, "Going out not with a whimper but a chilling cackle, Evils final season dishes out more deliciously twisted self-contained mysteries while confidently building towards its endgame."
 On Metacritic, the fourth season received a score of 89 based on reviews from 9 critics.
+In a review of the first four episodes, Mike Hale of The New York Times called Evil "one of the smarter, more entertaining and more stylishly produced shows out there."